rackerlabs/loadscale/README.md

 ##Load Testing

 (Warning!
 This will make it work directly with your Rackspace account, incurring costs!):
-Configure the locustfile.py included or just the barebones I provided to run [Locust](http://docs.locust.io/en/latest/).
+Configure the locustfile.py or just the barebones I provided to run [Locust](http://docs.locust.io/en/latest/).

 1. To run `locust -f locust/locustfile.py`
-2. Then go to `127.0.0.1:8089`
+2. Then go to `127.0.0.1:8089` in your browser
 3. Type in whatever you want for number of users and onboarding speed